JLupanow/new-site/_projects/demo-project.md

 ## The Challenge

 Why did this project need to happen?
 What was the goal and why?
+What specific problem, user needs, business requirements and/or pain points was I trying to meet?
 Who was the user/customer?
 What was my role?
 Who else worked on this?
 Were there any unique or limiting factors like budget, time, time zones, etc.

 ## The Process